 From a purely biological perspective, dogs’ ancestors, wolves, would not have eaten any grains as part of their diet.
 They consumed their prey in its entirety (including its stomach contents) and supplemented it with small amounts of other foods such as herbs, nuts and seeds.

-Most dogs can digest grain, but many have trouble with gluten
+Most dogs can digest grains, but many have trouble with gluten

 Studies have shown that dogs do digest grains in commercial food1 , at a rate comparable to other food groups.
 On the other hand, allergic reactions to gluten or other gluten intolerances are common amongst dogs.
-Gluten is found in grains such as wheat, barley and oats.
+Gluten is found in grains such as wheat and rye.